 Smith A. Brownlie III

 Mr. Brownlie has been active in private equity investing over the last twenty years.
-Mr. Brownlie is currently chairman of the board of directors of Waste Partners Environmental, Inc., serves on the board of managers of Terrace Energy, LLC.
+Mr. Brownlie is currently chairman of the board of directors of Waste Partners Environmental, Inc., and serves on the board of managers of Terrace Energy, LLC.
 Mr. Brownlie also serves on the Fort Wort Region Advisory Board of First Financial Bank.
 Mr. Brownlie previously served on the board of directors of Chain Electric Company, C7 Holdings Corp. and RB Acquisition Corp.

 Mr. Brownlie is a member of the American Institute of Certified Public Accountants (AICPA), and a member of the Personal Financial Planning and Tax Sections of the AICPA.
 He is also a member of the Texas Society of Certified Public Accountants (TSCPA).
 He is past chairman of the board of directors and current member of the Fort Worth Business & Estate Council, UT Southwestern Medical Center Estate Planning Council, and the North Texas Chapter of the National Committee on Planned Giving.
 He has also served on the Estate Planning and Planned Giving Advisory Boards for Baylor University.
 He was an Anderson Clayton Fund Scholarship recipient and received his Bachelor of Business Administration degree from Baylor University.